Thank you Floor & Decor, TheRTAStore.com and Steph Stolzfus Design for sponsoring this post. All opinions are totally my own.

 The exposed brick “backsplash” here was not in my original kitchen plans.
 I was figuring we do the same glass tile that we used on the other part of the kitchen, but we were exposing brick in some other parts of the house and I apparently wasn’t clear in my communication and my husband, who did most of the grunt work on the remodel, understood that I wanted this wall exposed too.
 I was pretty shocked the day that I walked in and saw this whole wall down torn down to the brick!
 He convinced me to keep it and I ended up liking the character it adds, and of course it was a cost saver too!

 We were initially thinking that we’d go with a microwave cabinet shelf for the microwave, then my husband had this brilliant idea to buy an over the range microwave and just install it directly to the cabinet above instead.
 Since this eliminated our need for a shelf it helped lower the cost of our kitchen cabinets.
-Plus we bought our appliances as a bundle during a Black Friday sale and the microwave that was part of the bundle was an over the cabinet kind.
+Plus we bought our appliances as a bundle during a Black Friday sale and the microwave that was part of the bundle was an over the range version.
 So if we had gone with a shelf, we would have needed to also buy a microwave separately.
 I’m so glad we did it this way and I absolutely love it because it means that I don’t have a shelf to constantly worry about keeping clean!
 I also think it visually looks nicer too.

 When I was brainstorming ideas for our kitchen, it didn’t take me long to figure out that I wanted this style of stove hood.
 But it did take me a bit to find one that didn’t completely bomb our remodeling budget!
 Amazon came to the rescue though and I ended up going with this one after seeing it in another blogger’s kitchen remodel.
 It’s perfect and I love how it helps make our kitchen feel a bit more open.
 I was pretty happy to accomplish that without needing to go with any open shelves.
 It’s not that I don’t like how open shelves look- I do!
 But they simply aren’t for me.
 I’m just not into all the dusting and trying to keep things always looking nice that goes along with them.
 Plus, with our kitchen being on the small side, I felt like I needed all the cupboard space I could get!